-However, rural areas in sub-Saharan Africa still lag behind.
-Let’s bridge the gap to bring safe water and sanitation to Compassion’s church partners in Africa.
+Let’s keep bridging the gap to bring safe water and sanitation to Compassion’s church partners around the world.

 Safe WaterThis initiative will bring safe water to communities through interventions such as boreholes, gravity flow water systems, rain harvesting water systems, solar-powered water systems and water filters for home use.

 Latrines and hand-washing stationsWithout proper sanitation, there won’t be safe water and there won’t be an end to preventable diseases.
 This initiative will build improved pit latrines and hand-washing stations at Compassion centres to bring the number available up to World Health Organization standards.

 Community educationThe key to any successful intervention is community ownership and education.
 This initiative will train caregivers to improve their latrines or waste disposal methods at home.
 It will also teach families the importance of hygiene, water treatment and water storage.